Books in the Broken Kaskea Novels (Fantasy)

-A Charm for Draius
+A Charm for Draius (#1)

 In the age of science and gunpowder, Draius isn't worried about magic when she's assigned a high-profile murder.
 City Guard politics are brutal and rivals wait for her to fail, including her estranged husband.
-But when the perpetrators graduate to murder by magic and her own son is threatened, she has to get magical help.
+But when the perpetrators graduate to murder by magic and her own son is threatened, she has to find magical help.
 She must step into the minds of the Phrenii, the five elementals who protect Tyrra's children and departed souls, risking her sanity to fight magic with magic.
 Even the Phrenii cannot foresee the coming catastrophe.

-Souls for the Phrenii
+Souls for the Phrenii (#2)

-Names for the Forgotten
+Names for the Forgotten (#3)

 The mapped world plunges into war.
 Betarr Kain and Betarr Serasa, with its all-important harbor, are under Groygan occupation but Betarr Serin still resists, defended mostly by non-combatents: the aged and the children.
 Groygan forces step up their siege of the city.
 Meanwhile, Draius is late in her pregnancy and unable to help her son, locked within Betarr Serin, or her homeland, from the northern moors of Kitarra.
 King Perinon's forces are disheartened by their lack of progress in taking back Tyrran lands, but the "forgotten nameless" within occupied Betarr Serasa take up the battle—led by the man who was destined to lead this resistance.